jrnold/r4ds-exercise-solutions/docs/transform.md

-If a flight doesn't depart, then it won't arrive.
-A flight can also depart and not arrive if it crashes; I'm not sure how this data would handle flights that are redirected and land at other airports for whatever reason.
+If a flight never departs, then it won't arrive.
+A flight could also depart and not arrive if it crashes, or if it is redirected and lands in an airport other than its intended destination.

-The more important column is `arr_delay` so we could just use that.
+The more important column is `arr_delay`, which indicates the amount of delay in arrival.

 ```r
 filter(flights, !is.na(dep_delay), is.na(arr_delay)) %>%